Association of Representatives of Old Pupils Societies

-AROPS is a United Kingdom organisation whose objective is to provide a forum for the exchange of views and experiences between representatives of old pupils’ societies, as well as professional alumni teams, working in independent and state schools in the U.K. and overseas.
+AROPS – The Schools' Alumni Association, formerly the Association of Representatives of Old Pupils Societies, is a United Kingdom-based organisation for representatives of school alumni associations and professional alumni teams.
+Founded in 1971, the association provides a forum for the exchange of views and experience among alumni organisations connected with independent and state schools in the United Kingdom and overseas.
+Its membership includes schools providing secondary education, including day, boarding, single-sex, co-educational and preparatory schools.

-AROPS aims to help secure the long term future of member schools through the endeavours of their alumni.
-The association has recently begun to share thought leadership and opinion pieces on relevant national and party policies, and to explore the ways schools’ alumni might support their associated schools’ wider visions and missions.

 History

 The Association of Representatives of Old Boys' Societies was started by M.E.C.
 Comer of the Old Johnian Society at an inaugural meeting in December 1971.
-Its objectives were "to provide a forum for the exchange of views and experience between representatives of old boys’ societies".
+Its objectives were "to provide a forum for the exchange of views and experience between representatives of old boys' societies".
 It was originally envisaged that only members of the Headmasters Conference would join.

-In 1978 the title was altered to its present form to bring girls’ and co-ed schools into the fold.
+In 1978 the title was altered to its present form to bring girls' and co-ed schools into the fold.
 More recently societies from preparatory schools have joined.
 Today more than 260 schools are represented and membership is open to all schools providing secondary education.